 Blois: Don’t forget your trainers, as Blois is built on a pair of steep hills.
 Winding and steep pathways run through the city, culminating in long staircases at various points.

 Its famous castle has been linked throughout the centuries to the history of the Kings of France.
 Every Wednesday at the castel, there is night spectacle for English speaking visitors.

 Tours: At the junction of the Loire and Cher Rivers, Tours is a busy university town and the traditional point of departure for exploring the Loire Valley.

 During the Middle Ages, it was one of the great pilgrimage sites of Europe.
 Today, the city boasts wonderful Renaissance and neo-classical mansions, which are clustered around the famous Plumereau square, fine museums including a collection of craftsmen's masterpieces and the Cathedral of St-Gatien.

 The most interesting sites in the surrounding area are the château of Azay-Ie-Rideau, which reflects on the river, Villandry, surrounded by Renaissance gardens, Ussé, said to be the original Sleeping Beauty's castle, Langeais and Loches, as well as the splendid medieval city of Chinon.

 Chateaux are not the only thing that the Loire Valley takes very seriously.

 The gastronomy of this region is also very important for maintaining its own uniqueness, with an abundance of farm-fresh products: poultry, game and fish, vegetables and fresh fruit.

-Built in the 18th/19th centuries around an enclosed stone courtyard, this restored Loire farmhouse with private pool is set in the heart of the Brenne regional park.
+Built in the 18th/19th centuries around an enclosed stone courtyard, this restored Loire farmhouse with private pool was the original home farm of the neighbouring chateau, set in the heart of the Brenne regional park in deepest rural France.